 We at the Law Enforcement Legal Defense Fund will stand behind Brown Deer Police Officer Devon Kraemer.
 We will do what we have so many other times – fight for her and raise funds for her defense in court and defend her in the court of public opinion.
 Please stand with us!

-The intimidation continued this year.
-At an April hearing, Devon was followed, recorded and taunted.
+The intimidation continued at an April 2017 hearing where Devon was followed, recorded and taunted.
 She faces what too many police officers do in simply doing their job in American streets.
 Ignorance, disrespect, threats, sometimes worse.